arrlancore/claude-react-template/README.md

 - A design system documentation
 - A tool to ensure UI consistency

+## Navigation Progress Indicator

+This project includes a navigation progress indicator that appears at the top of the page during navigation between routes.
+This provides visual feedback to users that the page is loading, even when the navigation happens quickly.

+Key features:
+- Slim, animated progress bar that appears at the top of the screen during navigation
+- Automatically detects navigation events including link clicks and browser back/forward actions
+- Provides visual feedback even for very quick navigations with minimum display time
+- Smooth transition effects when appearing and disappearing
+- Uses a shared context to manage navigation state across components

+The implementation uses:
+- React Context API for state management
+- Tailwind CSS for styling and animations
+- Custom hooks for detecting navigation events in Next.js App Router

+Note: We've deliberately disabled the default Next.js loading UI (in `app/loading.tsx`) since the progress bar provides a less intrusive loading indication.

 ## Internationalization (i18n)

 This project is set up with internationalization support using [next-intl](https://next-intl-docs.vercel.app/).
 The current setup includes: